Prarthanabhandari/Family-Travel-Tracker/README.md

 ## 🌍 Overview

-**Family Travel Tracker** is a full-stack web application that allows multiple users to track and visualize the countries they have visited.
+**Family Travel Tracker** is a full-stack web application that allows multiple users to track and visualize the countries they have visited Family Travel Tracker is a full-stack web application designed to help multiple users track, manage, and visualize the countries they have visited across the world.

+The system allows each family member to maintain their own travel history while sharing a common platform.
+It demonstrates how real-world applications handle multi-user data, database relationships, and dynamic UI updates..

 ---